Kanchipuram

-Kanchipuram is a Tamil word formed by combining two words "Kanchi" and "-puram" meaning "Brahma" and "residential place" respectively and located on the banks of the Vegavathy and Palar river.
+Kanchipuram is a Tamil name formed by combining two words, "kanchi" and "puram," together meaning "the city of kaanchi flowers" (due to the abundance of kaanchi flowers in those regions).
+The city is located on the banks of the Vegavathy and Palar Rivers.
 Kanchipuram has been ruled by the Pallavas, the Medieval Cholas, the Later Cholas, the Later Pandyas, the Vijayanagara Empire, the Carnatic kingdom, and the British, who called the city "Conjeeveram".
 The city's historical monuments include the Kailasanathar Temple and the Vaikunta Perumal Temple.
 Historically, Kanchipuram was a centre of education and was known as the ghatikasthanam, or "place of learning".
 The city was also a religious centre of advanced education for Jainism and Buddhism between the 1st and 5th centuries.

-In Vaishnavism Hindu theology, Kanchipuram is one of the seven Tirtha (pilgrimage) sites, for spiritual release.
-The city houses Varadharaja Perumal Temple, Ekambareswarar Temple, Kamakshi Amman Temple, and Kumarakottam Temple which are some of major Hindu temples in the state.
+In the Vaishnavism Hindu theology, Kanchipuram is one of the seven Tirtha (pilgrimage) sites, for spiritual release.
+Kanchipuram is associated with the Rishabam (Taurus) zodiac sign.
+The city houses the Varadharaja Perumal Temple, Ekambareswarar Temple, Kamakshi Amman Temple, Kumarakottam Temple, and Chitragupta temple, which are some of the major Hindu temples in the state.
 Of the 108 holy temples of the Hindu god Vishnu, 15 are located in Kanchipuram.

-The city is important to both Shaivism and Sri Vaishnavism.
-The city is well known for its hand woven silk saris and most of the city's workforce is involved in the weaving industry.
+The city is most important to Sri Vaishnavism, Shaktism and then Shaivism.
+Most of the city's workforce is employed in the weaving industry.

-Kanchipuram is administered by a Special grade municipality constituted in 1947.
+Kanchipuram is administered by a special grade municipality constituted in 1947.
 It is the headquarters of the Kanchi matha, a Hindu monastic institution believed to have been founded by the Hindu saint and commentator Adi Sankaracharya, and was the capital city of the Pallava Kingdom between the 4th and 9th centuries.